-Over the course of 2013, our contracted researchers have been able to successfully isolate one or more algal species, scale up the production/output of the isolated species and still retain some of the key, desirable bioactive properties associated with the earlier, complex culture.
-At the close of 2013, proof of concept growing techniques have shown that our target algal specie can be grown in commercially viable quantities, and the harvest time has been compressed from several months to two weeks' time.
+Over the course of 2013 and 2014, our contracted researchers have been able to successfully isolate one or more algal species, scale up the production/output of the isolated species and still retain some of the key, desirable bioactive properties associated with the earlier, complex culture.
+At the close of 2014, proof of concept growing techniques, including both pond and bioreactor modes, have shown that our target algal specie can be grown in commercially viable quantities, and the harvest time has been compressed from several months to several days' time.
 We are uncertain if we can grow biomass in sufficient tonnage for livestock feed, but we believe that the current production methods will allow us to satisfy demand for a more refined extract introduced into animal supplements and, as a more purified substance, into human supplements.